Q: Will the family glitch fix help my family?

-Under the rules that were in place from 2014 through 2022, that meant nobody in the household qualifies for premium subsidies if they were to buy a marketplace plan instead of taking the employer-sponsored coverage.
+Under the rules that were in place from 2014 through 2022, that meant nobody in the household qualified for premium subsidies if they were to buy a marketplace plan instead of taking the employer-sponsored coverage.
 Unfortunately, the cost to add Renee and the boys to Tanya’s insurance is $1,100/month.
-So covering the whole family on Tanya’s insurance will run them $1,345/month, or 29% of their household income.
+So covering the whole family on Tanya’s insurance will cost them $1,345/month, or 29% of their household income.

 But the family lives in Iowa, where CHIP is available to kids in households with income up to 307% of the poverty level.
 So their sons can have coverage for a total of no more than $40/month (waived during the COVID emergency period).
-But if Tanya adds just Renee to her employer-sponsored plan, the additional payroll deduction will be $600/month.
+But even if Tanya adds just Renee to her employer-sponsored plan, the additional payroll deduction will be $600/month.
 That puts the total premium for Tanya and Renee at $845/month, which is still more than 18% of their household income.

-Under current rules, Renee can either enroll in Tanya’s plan – with nearly 20% of their household income going to health insurance premiums – or she can pay full price for a health plan in the marketplace.
-(In their area, these plans range from $372/month to $621/month.)
-Renee is squarely caught by the family glitch.
+Without the family glitch fix, Renee could either enroll in Tanya’s plan – with nearly 20% of their household income going to health insurance premiums – or she could pay full price for a health plan in the marketplace.
+(In their area, these plans range from $389/month to $735/month in 2023.)
+Renee was squarely caught by the family glitch prior to 2023.

-If the new IRS rules were already in effect, Tanya would be able to qualify for a premium subsidy of $377 per month.
-This would make her marketplace plan options range in price from $0/month to $244/month.
-Even if she selects the most expensive option, the total cost for Tanya’s employer-sponsored plan and Renee’s marketplace plan would still be under $500/month.
+But under the new IRS rules, Tanya would be able to qualify for a premium subsidy of $410 per month.
+This makes her marketplace plan options range in price from $0/month to $326/month.
+Even if she selects the most expensive option, the total cost for Tanya’s employer-sponsored plan and Renee’s marketplace plan would still be under $600/month.
 (Note that the subsidies are larger than they used to be, as a result of the American Rescue Plan.
-The Inflation Reduction Act extends the enhanced subsidies through 2025.)
+And the Inflation Reduction Act extends the enhanced subsidies through 2025.)